6.3 Borrowing: Access Without Ownership Transfer

 andb

 point to different locations.
 If they alias, the result becomes unpredictable.
-Rust’s borrow checker forbids creating such ambiguous aliased mutable references in safe code, preventing this class of errors at compile time.
+Rust’s borrow checker forbids creating such ambiguous aliased exclusive references in safe code, preventing this class of errors at compile time.

 In summary, the borrowing rules eliminate many potential pitfalls familiar from C/C++, ensuring data consistency and predictable behavior even without considering threads.
 They also enable the compiler to perform more aggressive optimizations safely.